neogeno/shango-lightning-wallet/README.md

 #### 2. Connect your node via GRPC
 Goto Settings -> Switch LND Server -> Show Instructions and follow the commands you need to enter via SSH to your node

+Note:  If you need help setting up your own personal node, this guide here is a good start and uses an inexpensive Raspberry Pi https://github.com/Stadicus/guides/tree/master/raspibolt

 ## Quick Start for the rest of us

 #### 1. Install App